parkgunou/cs374-brownbanana/TestProtocol.md

 ## Questionnaires, Interview questions

 1. When creating a new profile, do you think the information you typed in (name, workspace, about me) will be enough to express yourself?
-If not, what more information do you think should be given?2.
-When creating a new profile, is there any UI design (color, alignments, buttons, etc.) that you liked or disliked?
+If not, what more information do you think should be given?

+2. When creating a new profile, is there any UI design (color, alignments, buttons, etc.) that you liked or disliked?

    2 - 1.
 If you liked a certain feature, why did you like it?